Siam245/Siam245/README.md

 I'm a Full Stack Web Developer. who is passionate about making error-free websites with 100% client satisfaction.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic, goal-oriented, and always work with an end goal in mind.
 Pride myself on doing quality work and maintain excellent communication.
 Most of the time I work with WordPress but some technologies I enjoy working with include HTML, CSS, Bootstrap, React, JavaScript as well as PHP.

-Skills:  REACT / JS / HTML / CSS/PHP
+Skills:  REACT / JS / HTML / CSS / PHP

 - 🔭 I’m currently working on YouTube
 - 🌱 I’m currently learning JavaScript